A facelift (rhytidectomy) is cosmetic surgery to lift up and pull back the skin to make the face tighter and smoother.

 There are many different kinds of facelift, but generally the surgeon will:

-- make cuts (incisions) above the hairline at the temples, which extend down in front of your ear, underneath your earlobe and behind the ear
+- make cuts (incisions) above the hairline at the temples that extend down in front of your ear, underneath your earlobe and behind the ear

 - make cuts under the chin if the jawline is also being lifted